merge-api/merge-hris-python/docs/BenefitsApi.md

     cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw" # str | The pagination cursor value. (optional)
     employee_id = "employee_id_example" # str | If provided, will only return time off for this employee. (optional) expand = "employee" # str | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "employee" modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional) page_size = 1 # int | Number of results to return per page. (optional)
+Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "employee" include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional) page_size = 1 # int | Number of results to return per page. (optional)